isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-roller-for-smooth-finish/index.md

 The attractive design that comes with Purdy makes it stand out, while the radial adjustment provision allows optional fastening when painting.
 Notably, Purdy works incredibly for both latex and acrylic painting activities.
 Remember to clean, sanding, and scrape the surface before you begin the spraying or painting process.

-Pros:
-- Strong Stainless steel frame construction
-- Premium woven microfiber and full cover material
-- Adaptable roll diameter and smooth-rolling movement
-- Semi-smooth surface and lightweight -1.
-52 ounces
-- Affordable and durable
-- Works for latex and acrylic paints
-- Simple to clean and maintain
-- Comfortable handle and attractive design

-Cons:
+Pros: - Strong Stainless steel frame construction - Premium woven microfiber and full cover material - Adaptable roll diameter and smooth-rolling movement - Semi-smooth surface and lightweight -1.
+52 ounces - Affordable and durable - Works for latex and acrylic paints - Simple to clean and maintain - Comfortable handle and attractive design

-- Dont come with a paint tray.
-- Has short handle
+Cons: - Dont come with a paint tray. - Has short handle

+> See Also: > Primer for Rusted Metal

 ###  [4.
 STANLEY PTST03508 8 Piece Paint Roller](https://www.amazon.com/dp/B00IJGYDKA/?tag=p-policy-20)